Introduction to Integrated Marketing:

 A basic lead nurturing campaign, using a handful of buyer profiles, a limited process flow, and some performance metrics, is a great place to start.
 Like lead scoring, however, lead nurturing is a process that’s never finished; there’s always room to refine, improve and expand your efforts.

-Customer welcome and onboarding: Customer welcome and onboarding: Use lead nurturing to introduce customers to a newly-purchased product or service; give them support options, tips and tricks, community information, and other resources.
+- Customer welcome and on-boarding: Use lead nurturing to introduce customers to a newly-purchased product or service; give them support options, tips and tricks, community information, and other resources.

-Remarketing: So-called "waking the dead" campaigns can make the most of missed opportunities (see sidebar).
+- Remarketing: So-called “waking the dead” campaigns can make the most of missed opportunities (see below).

 ‘Waking The Dead’ With Lead Nurturing